-PLUS/MINUS GRADES • This course uses a plus/minus grading scale.
+PLUS/MINUS GRADES • Grades in this course are constituted according to a plus/minus grading scale.
 According to the California state education code, the maximum grade point possible for a course is 4.0, meaning that a grade of 'A+' is equivalent to a grade of 'A' for the purposes of calculating grade point average.
 Additionally, since a grade of 'C' is considered the minimum grade for passing a course within the California community college system, there is no such grade as 'C-' at De Anza.

-2D ELECTRONIC RESOURCES
+ELECTRONIC RESOURCES